sabia-group/How-Tos/docs/source/open_paths/open_path.rst

 Things to keep in mind or make tests based on:

-- Test if the distributions are converged w.r.t. the simulation time
+- Test if the distributions are converged with respect to the simulation time
-- If there are multiple atoms of the same type (but different symmetry) check whether the open path visits each one equally
+- If there are multiple atoms of the same type (but different symmetry) check whether the open path is on each one equally is much
-- from :math:`p^2 \ n(p)` you can calculate the kinetic energy, which can be compared to standard PIMD centroid-virial estimator
+- From :math:`p^2 \ n(p)` you can calculate the kinetic energy, which can be compared to standard PIMD centroid-virial estimator
 - A harmonic analysis also allows calculation of the momentum distribution to compare to

 **References**